What makes Polylith so simple, fast and fun to work with?

 Untangling development from deployment allows us to delay our deployment decisions until the last possible moment.
 This delay allows us to avoid "premature distribution" and keeps our systems as simple as possible, for as long as possible.

-The Polylith Tool keeps track of which bases and components have changed since the last successful test or build and only compiles and tests those.
-This gives us lightning fast feedback both in our local development environment and when we build and deploy in our Continuous Integration environment.
+The Polylith Tool keeps track of which bases and components have changed since the last stable point in time and only tests those.
+This gives us lightning-fast feedback both in our local developmentenvironment and when we build and deploy in our Continuous Integration environment.

 Not only does Polylith allow us to delay our deployment decisions, it also allows us to easily change our deployment architecture, when the need arises.
-That's because Polylith makes it easy to recombine our components into any number of systems and deploy them to meet our performance needs.
+That's because Polylith makes it easy to recombine our components into any number of services and deploy them to meet our performance needs.

 Seeing all these green traffic lights for Polylith probably looks too good to be true.
 The best way to find out is to try Polylith for yourself!